phamhanh/TempehWarden/README.md

 <p></p>
 <p>Look near the top of the list and you should see node under
 the
-Command column, indicating that CellarWarden is running in the background.
-Also, point your browser to the IP address of your RPi (which you should know by now if you are using SSH, if not, type ifconfig at the command line and look at the eth0 IP address listing), along with the default port address 8888 for the CellarWarden server.
+Command column, indicating that TempehWarden is running in the background.
+Also, point your browser to the IP address of your RPi (which you should know by now if you are using SSH, if not, type ifconfig at the command line and look at the eth0 IP address listing), along with the default port address 8888 for the TempehWarden server.
 For example, type the following (with your RPi's local IP address) into the address bar of your browser:</p>
 <div class="highlight highlight-bash">
 <pre>http://192.168.1.50:8888</pre>
 </div>
 <p></p>
-<p>If successful, this should bring up the CellarWarden web app.
+<p>If successful, this should bring up the TempehWarden web app.
 Here
-you can configure CellarWarden for the hardware you wish to set up by clicking on the Configure button on the top right.
+you can configure TempehWarden for the hardware you wish to set up by clicking on the Configure button on the top right.
 Make sure to set up the proper server address (the IP address of the RPi) and port number (default 8888) so that the web app communicates properly with the